victords/minigl/README.md

   * The [wiki](https://github.com/victords/minigl/wiki) is a work in progress with tutorials and examples.
   * Test package and examples aren't complete!

-## Version 2.3.4
+## Version 2.3.5

-  * Attempt to fix bug: objects going through ramps sometimes.
+  * Updated Ruby and Gosu dependencies to support Ruby 3.0 and Gosu 1.1.

 ## Contributing